rives-io/docs/docs/riv/creating-a-game.md

 ## Compiling the cartridge

-Compiling a cartridge has been covered in the [developing cartridges page](developing-cartridges) guide, read there for more details.
+Compiling a cartridge has been covered in the [developing cartridges guide](developing-cartridges), read there for more details.

 But in a short, having the SDK, you can compile the final snake cartridge and test it with: